jilljenn/tryalgo/docs/content.rst

 Content of the library
 ----------------------

-The main purpose of this library is to present easy to implement algorithms.
+The main purpose of this library is to present easy-to-implement-algorithms.
 So priority was put on simplicity and readability, rather than on efficiency for example.
 For example even though Dijkstra's shortest path algorithm has the best worst case time complexity when implemented with a Fibonacci heap, we choose simpler implementations, which have worse but still acceptable time complexities.

 The content of `our library <tryalgo/tryalgo.html#module-tryalgo.freivalds>`__ is organized by problem classes as follows.

 Basic algorithms and data structures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We illustrate how to read from standard input and write to standard output, using Freivald's test, see `freivalds <tryalgo/tryalgo.html#module-tryalgo.freivalds>`__.
-Given n by n matrices A,B,C the goal is to decide whether AB=C.  A naïve test would have a time complexity of :math:`O(n^3)`.
+Given n by n matrices A,B,C the goal is to decide whether AB=C.  A naive test would have a time complexity of :math:`O(n^3)`.
 But `Freivald's test <https://en.wikipedia.org/wiki/Freivalds'_algorithm>`_, generates a random vector x and tests in time :math:`O(n^2)` if :math:`ABx=Cx`.
 It can be shown that the probability that the tests fails to detect difference in AB and in C is negligibly small.

 An simple implementation of a first-in-first-out queue is presented in `our_queue <tryalgo/tryalgo.html#module-tryalgo.our_queue>`__, as well as of a heap in `our_heap <tryalgo/tryalgo.html#module-tryalgo.our_heap>`__.